 Researchers at the University of Cambridge found when you talk to your infants and gaze into their eyes, they are more likely to communicate back, by vocalizing.
 Previous research also showed pretending to understand their vocalizing can actually make infants smarter.
 By gazing into your infants’ eyes and pretending to understand them, you are synchronizing their brainwaves with yours.

-Eye contact and non-verbal communication through smiles and cuddles seems to be a crucial part of a baby’s development.
+Eye contact and non-verbal communication through smiles and cuddles seem to be a crucial part of a baby’s development.
 There’s nothing else like it.

 Do Babies Synchronise With Fathers?